KarnbirKhera/CUDA-Vector-Addition/README.md

-<h3>Why Grid Stride + Vectorized is Slower than the Naive</h3>
+<h3>Why Vectorized is Slower than the Naive</h3>
 Despite Vectorization reducing the amount of instructions required to recieve data, it does not tackle the core problem of the vector add kernel.
 Vector add is inherinently memory bound, and from my current understanding the way we can improve a memory bound kernel is by either increasing parallelism through more warps, decreasing memory dependency chains which is not possible with vector add due to its simplicity and I would also assume decreasing computational complexity, which is also not possible due to the same reason. <br><br>

 Vectorization actually decreases parallelism in this case, not because of the technique itself, but rather because to ensure all elements are computed and nothing more or less is done, we must launch n/4 threads.
 This means less threads, resulting in less warps, resulting in less blocks which means less blocks for the SM to switch to during stalls.

-But honestly while the logic checks out to me, the performance of Vectorization versus the naive is so similar, one could conclude that both kernels perform at the same level.
+While the following may be true, both the Naive and Vectorized kernels perform at a similar speed with a similar standard deviation.
+It can be assumed that the SM frequency at a given time will determine with kernel will outperform the other.